bfetler/project_management/README.md

 #### 4. Project Start
 To obtain a budget and approval at the start of a project, one usually creates
++ Set of features desired in the product.
-+ outline of phases to achieve a minimum viable product (MVP)
++ Set of features required to achieve a minimum viable product (MVP).
-+ initial estimates
++ List of milestones, or major changes in scope, needed to achieve features.
+Milestones may or may not be ordered or prioritized.
++ Initial time and resource estimates.

 Once basic resources are approved, you may have some leeway to allocate or rearrange them.